Jean-Michel Basquiat: Drawings

 In his short but prolific career, Basquiat produced around 1,500 drawings, around 600 paintings, and many sculpture and mixed media works.
 He drew constantly and often used objects around him as surfaces when paper was not immediately at hand.
 Since childhood, he produced cartoon-inspired drawings when encouraged by his mother's interest in art, and drawing became a part of his expression as an artist.
 He drew in many different media, most commonly ink, pencil, felt-tip or marker, and oil-stick.
 He sometimes used Xerox copies of fragments of his drawings to paste onto the canvases of larger paintings.

 The first public showing of Basquiat's paintings and drawings was in 1981 at the MoMA PS1 New York/New Wave exhibition.
 Rene Ricard's article "Radiant Child" in Artforum magazine brought Basquiat to the attention of the art world.
 Basquiat immortalized Ricard in two drawings, Untitled (Axe/Rene) (1984) and René Ricard (1984).

-A poet as well as an artist, words featured heavily in his drawings and paintings, with direct references to racism, slavery, the people and street scene of 1980s New York, black historical figures, famous musicians and athletes, as his notebooks and many important drawings demonstrate.
-Often Basquiat's drawings were untitled, and as such to differentiate works a word written within the drawing is commonly in parentheses after Untitled.
-After Basquiat died, his estate was controlled by his father Gérard Basquiat, who also oversaw the committee which authenticated artworks, and operated from 1994 to 2012 to review over 2000 works, the majority of which were drawings.
+A poet as well as an artist, words featured heavily in his drawings and paintings, with direct references to racism, slavery, the people and street scene of 1980s New York, black historical figures, famous musicians, and athletes, as his notebooks and many important drawings demonstrate.
+Often Basquiat's drawings were untitled, and as such, to differentiate works, a word written within the drawing is commonly in parentheses after Untitled.
+After Basquiat died, his estate was controlled by his father Gérard Basquiat, who also oversaw the committee that authenticated artworks, and operated from 1994 to 2012 to review over 2000 works, the majority of which were drawings.

 Heroes and saints

 A prominent theme in Basquiat's work is the portrayal of historically prominent black figures, who were identified as heroes and saints.
 His early works often featured the iconographic depiction of crowns and halos to distinguish heroes and saints in his specially chosen pantheon.
 "Jean-Michel's crown has three peaks, for his three royal lineages: the poet, the musician, the great boxing champion.
-Jean measured his skill against all he deemed strong, without prejudice as to their taste or age," said his friend and artist Francesco Clemente.
+Jean measured his skill against all he deemed strong, without prejudice as to their taste or age", said his friend and artist Francesco Clemente.
 Reviewing Basquiat's show at the Bilbao Guggenheim, Art Daily noted that "Basquiat's crown is a changeable symbol: at times a halo and at others a crown of thorns, emphasizing the martyrdom that often goes hand in hand with sainthood.
 For Basquiat, these heroes and saints are warriors, occasionally rendered triumphant with arms raised in victory."

 Basquiat was particularly a fan of bebop and cited saxophonist Charlie Parker as a hero.
 He frequently referenced Parker and other jazz musicians in paintings such as Charles the First (1982) and Horn Players (1983), and King Zulu (1986).
-"Basquiat looked to jazz music for inspiration and for instruction, much in the same way that he looked to the modern masters of painting," said art historian Jordana Moore Saggese.
+"Basquiat looked to jazz music for inspiration and for instruction, much in the same way that he looked to the modern masters of painting", said art historian Jordana Moore Saggese.